jopterhorst/vibingaudiorecorder/README.md

 // - Input: A FileDocument to be filled
 // - Output: FileDocument with the audio content

-// Step 2: Set the file extension based on your selected format
+// Step 2: Set the file extension for WebM format
-// For WebM format: set extension to .webm
-// For WAV format: set extension to .wav
-// Set the FileDocument.Name to something like: "recording_" + currentDateTime + ".webm" (or ".wav")
+// Set the FileDocument.Name to something like: "recording_" + currentDateTime + ".webm"

 // Step 3: Save and use the FileDocument
 // Now you have a proper FileDocument that can be: